 For an especially immersive program at the McNay Art Museum, Agarita will perform throughout the museum among the galleries, providing the unique opportunity to understand the art collections in a new way.
 Visual themes will be paired organically with musical selections, offering an eye- and ear-opening experience.

-FOR A FULL LIST OF OUR SUPPORTERS AND TO SUPPORT AGARITA, CLICK ON THE LINK BELOW.
+FOR A FULL LIST OF OUR SUPPORTERS CLICK ON THE LINK BELOW.

 FEATURING